 Lake Jacomo and Blue Springs Lake are among the attractions in Blue Springs, a city that features 22 parks and three public school districts.
 Residents receive excellent care at St. Mary’s Medical Center, and convenient transportation choices include I-70, U.S. Route 40 and State Route 7.

 With its nickname “Queen City of the Ozarks,” universities in Springfield include Drury, Evangel and Missouri State.
 The city has more than 25 registered neighborhoods, and the economy is based on education, healthcare, manufacturing, retail and tourism.
 Springfield offers six hospitals, 92 parks and Springfield-Branson National Airport.

-A good cost of living and reasonable home prices help make O'Fallon an excellent place for residents, plus the city is within easy driving distance of big-city amenities in St. Louis.
-O'Fallon parents can enroll their children in a high-ranking Fort Zumwalt School District and a Wentzville R-IV School District, and many festivals such as Cabin Fever Daze are scheduled throughout the year.
+A good cost of living and reasonable home prices help make O’Fallon an excellent place for residents, plus the city is within easy driving distance of big-city amenities in St. Louis.
+O’Fallon parents can enroll their children in the high-ranking Fort Zumwalt School District or the Wentzville R-IV School District, and many festivals such as Cabin Fever Daze are scheduled throughout the year.

 No municipal property taxes and a range of housing prices are among the advantages of living in Ballwin, which has two school districts and a low crime rate.
 The city enjoys a diverse economic base, and attractions include several parks, an aquatics center and Ballwin Golf Course.

 Part of the Kansas City metropolitan area, Lee’s Summit has a strong education presence with three public school districts and several college branch campuses.
 The city’s downtown district has undergone renovation while maintaining historic preservation, and transportation assets in Lee’s Summit include good roads and Lee’s Summit Municipal Airport.